-Summary of SDI for Corn
+Summary of SDI for corn

-As corn is by far the major irrigated crop in the U.S., it has garnered considerable SDI research attention even though it is considered a lower-value commodity crop.
-SDI of corn has generally not increased corn grain yields over well-managed alternative irrigation systems, but SDI may stabilize yields at a greater level when corn is deficit irrigated.
-Dripline depth for corn often is approximately 0.30 m, and dripline spacing is usually an alternate row middle arrangement.
-Both of these aspects are important in obtaining cost-effective, multi-year systems that are necessary for SDI adoption for lower-value commodity crops such as corn.
-Economic competitiveness for SDI as compared to center-pivot sprinklers arises from SDI being able to irrigate a greater fraction of the field area and is improved when corn selling prices and grain yields are higher.
+As corn is by far the major irrigated crop in the USA, it has garnered considerable SDI research attention even though it is considered to be a lower-value commodity crop.
+Subsurface drip irrigation of corn has generally not increased corn grain yields over well-managed alternative irrigation systems, but may stabilize yields at a greater level when corn is deficit irrigated.
+Dripline depth for corn often is approximately 0.30 m and dripline spacing is usually an alternate row middle arrangement.
+Both of these aspects are important in obtaining cost-effective, multiple-year systems that are necessary for SDI adoption for lower-value commodity crops such as corn.
+Economic competitiveness for SDI as compared to center pivot sprinklers arises from SDI being able to irrigate a greater fraction of the field area and is improved when corn selling prices and grain yields are greater.
 As is the case with several other crops, SDI offers opportunities for improved conjunctive management of nutrients and irrigation.